Kyllachy: 2002: four-year-old season

 Kyllachy moved into Group One class for the first time in the Nunthorpe Stakes over five furlongs at York Racecourse on 22 August and started the 3/1 favourite against sixteen opponents.
 His rivals included many familiar names including Dominica, Continent, Jessicas's Dream, Bahamian Pirate, Smokin Beau and The Trader whilst other major contenders were Malhub (Golden Jubilee Stakes) and Danehurst (Flying Five).
-The 66/1 outsider Lady Dominatrix set the pace whilst Spencer restrained Kyllachy before switching to the far side (the left-hand side from the jockey's viewpoint) at half way.
+The 66/1 outsider Lady Dominatrix set the pace whilst Spencer restrained Kyllachy before switching to the far side (the left-hand side from the jockey's viewpoint) at halfway.
 Malhub took the lead inside the final furlong but Kyllachy ran on well to take the lead in the final strides and won by half a length.
 The outsider Indian Prince took third ahead of Continent and Dominica.
 After the race Candy said "That was not exactly the plan to go on to the far side.
 I did say go left a little but I thought he would go up the middle.
 Obviously the horse was happy going that way so Jamie let him go all the way.
 He's not only an exceedingly good horse but he is the most delightful character and he is very, very fast".
 When asked to compare the colt to other great modern sprinters he commented "I know you'd expect me to say amongst the best of them but I mean that.
 He's got the gift of being able to quicken up off the very strongest pace.
 He just changes onto his left leg, gets lower and goes quicker".

-After his win at York Kyllachy suffered from some soreness in his leg which was explained by bruising behind his right knee.
+After his win at York, Kyllachy suffered from some soreness in his leg which was explained by bruising behind his right knee.
 Although he recovered soundness there was not enough time for him to be trained to full fitness for the Prix de l'Abbaye and his retirement was announced at the end of September.
 Candy said "It's just a pity that time ran out for the Prix de l'Abbaye.
 The yard will sorely miss him.
 Following his three weeks recommended box rest, he is now completely sound, and x-rays of his right knee look good.
 He will exercise here for ten days, and then go to Cheveley Park Stud".